celltek/covers/README.md

-# covers
-Automated Gameserver Covers for TekBASE
+## Automated Automated Covers for TekBASE